Optimal queue-size scaling in switched networks: Main result: A policy and its performance

-{Note that we are considering scalings with respect to two quantities $\rho$ and $N$, and we are interested in two limiting regimes $\rho \to 1$ and $N \to \infty$.
-The optimality of queue-size scaling stated here is with respect to the order of limits $\rho\to 1$ and then $N\to\infty$.
-As noted in \cite{STZopen}, taking the limits in different orders could potentially result in different limiting behaviors of the object of interest, e.g., $\bar{Q}$.
-For more discussions, see Section \ref{sec:conc}.
-It should be noted, however, that whenever the tail exponent is optimal, this optimality holds for {\em any} $\rho$ and $N$. }
+Note that we are considering scalings with respect to two quantities, $\rho$ and $N$, and we are interested in two limiting regimes, $\rho \to1$ and $N \to\infty$.
+The optimality of queue-size scaling stated here is with respect to the order of limits $\rho\to1$ and then $N\to\infty$.
+As noted in \cite{STZopen}, taking the limits in different orders could potentially result in different limiting behaviors of the object of interest, for example, $\widebar{Q}$.
+For further discussion, see Section~\ref{secconc}.
+It should be noted, however, that whenever the tail exponent is optimal, this optimality holds for \textit{any} $\rho$ and $N$.